The Atlass Programme

 -

-The case of trauma informed Behaviour Support
+The case for trauma-informed Behaviour Support

 Assessment

 The assessment for the positive psychology, stress and well-being module is an individual in-person presentation.
-The Late rule does not apply as this is an in-person assessment.

 There are several assessment measures for course participants: